LAWN CARE DICTIONARY

 A substance produced from natural limestone that is applied onto a lawn or soil to restore the pH balance in acidic soil.

-A small flowerless green plant which lacks roots.
+Moss is a small flowerless green plant which lacks roots.
 It is often found growing in low carpets or rounded cushions in damp environments.
 It reproduces by releasing spores from its stalked capsules.

 The act of using a mowing machine or scythe to cut down grass or grain.